wdarby2/kiosk-site/README.md

    ```
 2. Navigate to the `/dist` directory in your file browser
 3. Open `index.html` directly in Chrome (not via a server)

+## File Protocol Implementation Details

+Our implementation follows these key principles to ensure file:// protocol compatibility:

+1. **Relative Path References**
+   - All asset paths start with `./` (never `/` or absolute URLs)
+   - Example: `./assets/videos/sprite1.mp4`

+2. **Vite Configuration**
+   - Base URL set to `./` in vite.config.ts
+   - Asset filename hashing disabled for predictable paths
+   - Custom plugin that explicitly copies videos to dist folder

+3. **Video Loading**
+   - Simple utility function that returns filesystem-compatible paths
+   - No URL constructors or import.meta.url (which don't work with file://)
+   - Both direct video tags and JavaScript-created videos are tested

+4. **Testing Methodology**
+   - Each feature is verified in both dev server AND via file:// protocol
+   - Console logging for debugging file protocol issues
+   - Error states for missing files

 ## Implementation Documentation